 Encouraging Diversity and Inclusion

-Have a diverse team of skills, experiences and backgrounds and ensure everyone feels included and valued.
+Have a diverse team of skills experiences and backgrounds and that everyone feels welcomed, included and valued.

-When creating a collaborative culture, it’s important to recognize the specific needs and attributes of your team.
-It’s a good idea to experiment to find out what works for your team.
-After all, the path to successful cooperation is a shared one.
+However, support of a collaborative culture is going to vary depending on the needs and characteristics of your team.
+Experimenting to see what works for your team is a good idea.
+Indeed, the road to successful cooperation is a shared one.

 Source: Pexels